Franculino/microBlooM/README.md

                 :      ,        :      ,        :
                 :      ,        :      ,        :

-_Edge data_: At least four columns are required to describe the incidence vertices (requires two columns, i.e., one for each incidence vertex per edge), diameters and lengths of all edges.
+_Edge data_: At least four columns are required to describe the connectivity (requires two columns, i.e., one for each incidence vertex per edge), diameters and lengths of all edges.
 A header for each column has to be provided.
-Example file structure (order of columns does not matter; additional columns are ignored):
+Example file structure (order of columns does not matter; columns without header are ignored):

         vx_incident_1, vertex_incident_2, diameter, length
         incident_vx_1_of_edge_0,incident_vx_2_of_edge_0,diameter_of_edge_0,length_of_edge_0